-NPSG.03.05.01 Reduce the likelihood of patient harm associated with the use of anticoagulant therapy taking.
-Compare those medicines to new medicines given to the patient.
-Make sure the patient knows which medicines to take when they are at home.
-Tell the patient it is important to bring their up-to-date list of medicines every time they visit a doctor.
+NPSG.03.05.01 Reduce the likelihood of patient harm associated with the use of anticoagulant therapy they visit a doctor.

 NPSG.03.06.01 Maintain and communicate accurate patient medication information.
-Find out what medicines the patient is
+Find out what medicines the patient is taking.